Skip to content

 pub type Result<T> = std::result::Result<T, SignalFishError>;

 SignalFishError derives Debug and Error (via thiserror).
-It has 9 variants:
+It is an exhaustive public enum:

 Variant Fields When it occurs